 Who We Are

-For 15 years, the Sikh Coalition has defended Sikh civil liberties in the courtroom, classroom, community and halls of Congress.
+For 20 years, the Sikh Coalition has defended Sikh civil liberties in the community, courtrooms, classrooms, and halls of Congress.

 Whether it’s working to secure safer schools, prevent hate and discrimination, create equal employment opportunities, or empower local Sikh communities, the Sikh Coalition’s goal is working towards a world where Sikhs, and other religious minorities in America, may freely practice their faith without bias and discrimination.

 The Sikh Coalition is a national community-based organization with offices and staff in New York City, California (Bay Area and Los Angeles), Washington D.C., and Chicago with over one hundred volunteer community advocates working to protect Sikh civil rights across the United States.

 The Sikh Coalition is a nonprofit and nonpartisan.
 Our funding comes from grants, private foundations, and individual donors.
 We receive no funding from any government agencies or institutions.

 Mission and Values